MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-baseline-content.md

 #### Reliability targets

-A **fictitious customer "Contoso Manufacturing"** using this reference architecture to deploy Azure Stack HCI to help address their requirements to deploy and manage workloads on-premises.
+Example scenario: a **fictitious customer "Contoso Manufacturing"** uses this reference architecture to deploy Azure Stack HCI to help address their requirements to deploy and manage workloads on-premises.
 Contoso Manufacturing have an internal **Service Level Objective (SLO) target of 99.8%** agreed with business and application stakeholders for their services.

 - An SLO of 99.8% uptime/availability results in the following periods of allowed downtime / unavailability for the applications which are deployed using Arc VMs running on Azure Stack HCI: